josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

     <code-pane header="src/app/open-close.component.ts" path="animations/src/app/open-close.component.4.ts" region="toggle-animation" language="typescript"></code-pane>
 </code-tabs>

-When the `@.disabled` binding is true, the `@childAnimation` trigger doesn't kick off.
+When the `@.disabled` binding is true, the `@childAnimation` trigger does not kick off.

 When an element within an HTML template has animations disabled using the `@.disabled` host binding, animations are disabled on all inner elements as well.
-You can't selectively disable multiple animations on a single element.
+You cannot selectively disable multiple animations on a single element.

 However, selective child animations can still be run on a disabled parent in one of the following ways: